 Mr. Gallegos was a good teacher.

 (We know Mr. Gallegos is no longer teaching; he has retired or died.)

 Under normal circumstances you're more likely to need imperfect forms of ser and estar, so when in doubt, use the imperfect.
 If you're talking about something with a specific beginning, duration, or end, switch to the preterite.

-Note: The difference between era and fue (and other ser conjugations) is a very subtle one and often has more to do with the speaker's attitude toward the circumstances than it does to grammar.
+Note: The difference between era and fue (and other ser conjugations) is a very subtle one and often has more to do with the speaker's attitude toward the circumstances than it does with grammar.
 Era and fue are largely interchangeable.

 If you're still having trouble with the imperfect and the preterite, sometimes it can be advantageous to imagine a time line.
 On the right side is the present (we'll ignore the future for now).